Buf CLI inputs#

 Examples:

-• path/to/dir says to compile the files in this relative directory path.
+path/to/dirsays to compile the files in this relative directory path./absolute/path/to/dirsays to compile the files in this absolute directory path.

-A Module on the Buf Schema Registry.
-This uses whatever is in this Module for the sources.
+A module on the Buf Schema Registry.
+This uses whatever is in this module for the sources.

 A tarball.
 The path to this tarball can be either a local file, a remote http/https location, or - for stdin.

 Use compression=gzip to specify that the tarball is compressed with Gzip.
-This is automatically detected if the file extension is .tgz or .tar.gz.
+This is automatically detected if the file

 Use compression=zstd to specify that the tarball is compressed with Zstandard.
-This is automatically detected if the file extension is .tar.zst.
+This is automatically detected if the

 The strip_components and subdir options are optional.
 Note that strip_components is applied before subdir.